 Lastly don’t over whip the whites.
 Only whip until the mixture looks creamy and firm peaks form.

 That means when the whisk is pull out the tips of the egg whites will droop.
 You will know that you have overwhipped if the egg whites are dull and grainy.
 Mix the egg whites into the chocolate batter lightly but firmly until no streaks of white remain.

-Almonds are one of my favorite nuts.
-I use them in so many recipes like the wonderful Tosca cake or these yummy Italian Orange and Almond Cookies.
+Torta Caprese make wonderful use of almonds.
+If you love almonds as much as I do, you much try this Tosca cake or these yummy Italian Orange Almond Cookies.
 If you have time always toast the nuts before using in any recipe.
 Toasting brings out the true flavor in all nuts.

 - 1 cup granulated sugar